 Certified Nursing Assistants (CNAs) are caregivers who provide patients assistance with activities of daily living and basic needs.
 CNAs help patients feel safe and comfortable throughout their hospital stay.
 These direct caregivers are instrumental members of the Maine Medical Center team.

 Becoming a CNA is a great place to start your medical career!
 Maine Medical Center offers a CNA Program which is sponsored and paid for by MMC’s Center for Clinical and Professional Development in conjunction with Portland Adult Education.
 The program, offered several times a year, includes classroom work, skills labs and clinical experience.
-This 8-week program consists of 26 to 28 hours of training over 4 days per week.
+This 7-week program consists of 26 to 28 hours of training over 4 days per week.
 Another class will begin in November 2021.
 Students will receive a stipend of $200.00 per week throughout the course.

 - Age-specific care through the lifespan